New 2022 Mercedes EQE electric car spotted: price, specs and release date

 - Prices could start from around £65,000

 The new Mercedes EQE is a luxurious electric car that’s smaller than the upcoming Mercedes EQS saloon and a battery-powered alternative to the conventional petrol-, diesel- and hybrid-powered Mercedes E-Class.
+It’s also set to compete with the Tesla Model S and other upcoming electric saloons such as the Audi A6 e-tron.

 New Mercedes EQE design

-Despite the black and white camouflage, it’s clear from these photos that the new Mercedes EQE will look nothing like the existing E-Class.
+Despite the black and white camouflage, it’s clear from these photos that the new EQE will look nothing like the existing Mercedes E-Class.
 You shouldn’t be too surprised – after all, it’s supposed to be a completely new electric equivalent of the E-Class, not just an electric version of that car.

 New Mercedes EQE Interior